-There are various types of foundation used to build structures based on the bearing capacity of the soil, type of building and other parameters.
+There are various types of foundations used to build structures based on the bearing capacity of the soil, type of building, and other parameters.

-We have covered the broad types of foundation such as shallow foundations and deep foundation.
+We have covered the broad types of foundations such as shallow foundations and deep foundations.
 The continuous footing is one of them.

 The continuous footing is a type of shallow foundation which supports more than two columns.
 The continuous footing used where the soil has good bearing capacity to resist the load occurrence on the structure.

 The load occurring on the column will be transferred directly to the footing or to the longitudinal beam which runs over the footing slab.

 Another name of this footing is strip footing or wall footing.
 The breadth of the strip footing is three times greater than the width of the wall.